|

 "Jump, Jive & Harmonize"

-In 1995, Teenage Shutdown released a compilation in Germany
+In 1995, Teenage Shutdown released a compilation in

-called "Jump, Jive & Harmonize," which included
+Germany called "Jump, Jive & Harmonize," which included "Get

-Other artists included were Thee Midniters, Del Shannon, The
+included were the Midniters, Del Shannon, the

-Preachers, The Incrowd, and others.
+Preachers, the In Crowd, and others.
 The collection was

 named after the song by Thee Midniters, which was featured